Questions Every Business Owner Should Ask in January

 • Do I understand the role a successful owner plays in creating success?

 If you can’t answer these questions, or your answer to any of them is “No,” you should suspend your quest for ownership until you can honestly say “Yes” to all of them.
-And if you already own a business, and can’t answer “Yes,” you need to get some help, and soon, because you and your business are likely to be in danger
+And if you already own a business and can’t answer “Yes,” you need to get some help, and soon, because you and your business are likely to be in danger

 Should I expand my business?

-If you’re thinking about this your business must have had some success, meaning your cash flow is continuously positive, and you’re making a profit year after year.
-Expansion, though, means taking your profits from past years and reinvesting them in the business, so you’re taking a chance not only with your future but, in effect, with your past as well.
+If you’re thinking about this, your business must have had some success, meaning your cash flow is continuously positive and you’re making a profit year after year.
+Expansion, though, means taking your profits from past years and reinvesting them in the business, so you’re taking a chance not only with your future but, in effect, with your past, as well.
 In deciding whether or not to make this move, there are three basic questions you need to answer before you do anything else:

-• Will my gross profit percentage increase or will it remain the same?
+• Will my gross profit percentage increase, or will it remain the same?

 Should I close my business down?

-The fact is that building and maintaining a successful business is hard — about 70% of businesses don’t last ten years.
+The fact is that building and maintaining a successful business is hard — about 65% of businesses don’t last 10 years.
 So this is a question that, unfortunately, many business owners have to ask themselves not just in January but throughout the year.
 If you’re in this situation, the most important thing to remember is that your first loss is your least lost.
-In other words, the sooner you recognize that you’re riding a dead horse and get out, the less it will cost you financially, and the less heartache you will have.
+In other words, the sooner you recognize that you’re riding a dead horse and get out, the less it will cost you financially and the less heartache you will have.
 Pretending things are going well when they’re not, or being overly optimistic, doesn’t work.
 You have to face the facts head-on.

 Sometimes it’s easy to answer this question — when you’re tired and worn out, and the thought of running the business isn’t as appealing as it used to be.
-Unfortunately, it’s rarely quite so simple, because, as with the decision to start a business, there are so many factors to consider.
+Unfortunately, it’s rarely quite so simple because, as with the decision to start a business, there are so many factors to consider.
 There are, however, two realities you should never forget when you’re thinking about exiting your business;

 • The best time to sell is always when you don’t have to because that’s when you have the greatest number of alternatives and the most lucrative payout.